Light It Up (film): Plot summary

-In an urban Queens high school students, Lester DeWitt (Usher Raymond), who lost his father, his younger best friend, artist Zacharias 'Ziggy' Malone (Robert Ri'chard), hard-working Stephanie Williams (Rosario Dawson), criminal Rodney J. Templeton (Fredro Starr), rebellious pregnant Lynn Sabatini (Sara Gilbert), and hustler Robert Tremont a.k.a.
-"Rivers" (Clifton Collins, Jr.), attend the history class of the caring Ken Knowles (Judd Nelson).
-The room is freezing so Mr. Knowles takes them to the principal's office, where Principal Allen Armstrong (Glynn Turman) tells Knowles to take them "anywhere".
+In an urban Queens high school students, Lester DeWitt, who lost his father, his younger best friend, artist Zacharias 'Ziggy' Malone, hard-working Stephanie Williams, criminal Rodney J. Templeton, rebellious pregnant Lynn Sabatini, and hustler Robert Tremont a.k.a.
+"Rivers", attend the history class of the caring Ken Knowles.
+The room is freezing so Mr. Knowles takes them to the principal's office, where Principal Allen Armstrong tells Knowles to take them "anywhere".

 Since there is no space anywhere in the school, Knowles and the kids go to a local diner, where a robbery takes place.
 Knowles confronts the robber, who was a former student who dropped out of school.
 Principal Armstrong is infuriated by what Knowles has done and puts him on administrative leave.
 Lester, Stephanie, and Ziggy are at the main office as Knowles leaves the school.

 Stephanie is disgusted that Principal Armstrong has ignored that he told Knowles to "take the class anywhere" and confronts him about this.
 In response, Principal Armstrong suspends Rivers, Ziggy, Stephanie, and Lester from the school and calls in Officer Jackson to remove all of them.
 Ziggy tries to leave, afraid to go home, but Officer Jackson restrains him.

 Lester tries to resist Officer Jackson and loses, but Ziggy picks up Officer Jackson's dropped Glock 19 pistol and says "I [Ziggy] cannot go home."
 The reason for this is that Ziggy has been physically abused by his father for many years.
 Officer Jackson tries to restrain Ziggy but is accidentally shot in the leg as he grabs for his gun.
 Principal Armstrong tells school security to call an ambulance and the N.Y.P.D. in order to arrest Ziggy.
 Lester then grabs the gun and orders everyone to evacuate the school.
-This finally forces the N.Y.P.D. detectives to come in, led by Detective Audrey McDonald (Vanessa L. Williams) as a negotiator.
+This finally forces the N.Y.P.D. detectives to come in, led by Detective Audrey McDonald as a negotiator.

 In the middle of all of this, there is a subplot in which Lynn berates Stephanie for being a "goody-two-shoes", and a fight in the school's library that includes Rivers and Rodney, as well as Officer Jackson fleeing from Rodney and the others after knocking him out to use the bathroom.
 Another notable subplot was Ziggy showing everyone his artistic talents, such being a mural of himself and others on a classroom wall.